 - a.
 Pulling the lever in the "CANCEL" direction and releasing it.

 - b.
 Depressing the brake pedal.

 - c.
 Shifting upward or downward.

-- d.
-Pushing "CRUISE ON-OFF" switch.

 If the vehicle speed falls below about 40 km/h (25 mph), the preset speed will automatically cancel out.